All projects have stakeholders.

 Hence, stakeholder management is one of the most important components of project management.

-That’s why the Project Management Body of Knowledge (PMBOK) contains stakeholder management as a separate knowledge area, the tenth out of ten.
-It contains four processes:
+That’s why the Project Management Body of Knowledge (PMBOK) contains stakeholder management as the first of eight project performance domains.

 The PRINCE2 project management method does not have a methodology specific to stakeholders except for the communications plan, under the Organization theme, which describes the means and frequency of communications to stakeholders both internal and external to the project.